Municue

 Journalist

-Request Dallas records on five executive performance evaluations
+File public records request on five Dallas executive performance evaluations

-What to do: File a Texas Public Information Act request for all written assessments, scoring rubrics, and committee materials produced for the five council-appointed officer evaluations — two committee meetings have passed with no disclosed outcomes, which is the specific anomaly worth documenting before any personnel actions reframe how records are characterized.
+What to do: Submit a Texas Public Information Act request for all written assessments, scoring rubrics, briefing materials, and post-February 12 correspondence tied to the five council-appointed officer evaluations — three months of public silence after two committee sessions is the anomaly to document before any personnel action is taken or materials are characterized as exempt.

 Act before: After records request response (typically 10 business days)